 From the outside, a roof appears as a layer of shingles.
-However, there is a lot going on in the inside of a high-performance GAF roofing system.
+However, there is a lot going on inside of a high-performance GAF roofing system.
 Homeowners need to consider all components of the roof to get the best value, including parts that are hidden from sight.

 Let’s take a look beyond the shingles.
-What makes an energy efficient roof in 2020 and beyond?
+What makes an energy-efficient roof in 2020 and beyond?

 GAF Roofing Products